amss-stat/RmvLMM/README.md

 **Sample Relatedness Matrix (`K`)**: $N \times N$ kinship or GRM matrix.

 **Independent SNPs List (`independent_snps.csv`)**: A single-column file containing IDs of at least 20,000 approximately independent SNPs (selected via LD pruning or physical distance).
+The file must contain a header named SNP with the corresponding IDs.
 | SNP |
 |:---:|
 | rs125 |
 | rs458 |
 | rs992 |

-*Note: The file must contain a header named SNP with the corresponding IDs.
-For all input matrices, IDs should be provided as row/column names and not as the first row/column of the numeric data.*
+*Note:  For all input matrices (`Y, X, G`), IDs should be provided as row/column names and not as the first row/column of the numeric data.*

 ---